vivaria/edisonrul.ing/docs/source/cards/c/catoblepas-and-the-witch-of-fate.md

 ### Card Rulings

-●You can't activate this effect during the Damage Step.
+*   You can't activate this effect during the Damage Step.
-●Removing from play 1 monster with ? is a cost.
+*   Removing from play 1 monster with ? is a cost.
-●This effect does not target.
+*   This effect does not target.
-●If multiple monsters are Special Summoned at the same time, including Catoblepas and the Witch of Fate, you can activate its effect to destroy all your opponent's monsters that were Special Summoned at the same time.
+*   If multiple monsters are Special Summoned at the same time, including Catoblepas and the Witch of Fate, you can activate its effect to destroy all your opponent's monsters that were Special Summoned at the same time.
-●If you activate The Shallow Grave while you control Catoblepas and the Witch of Fate you can activate its effect to destroy the monster your opponent Special Summons.
+*   If you activate The Shallow Grave while you control Catoblepas and the Witch of Fate you can activate its effect to destroy the monster your opponent Special Summons.